brurucy/materialized-view/README.md

 2. The query language is **Datalog** instead of SQL
 3. Creating a query does not require compilation
 4. Queries can be changed on the fly - this includes adding new queries that query queries
+5. `materialized-view` is a higher-order interpreter of a variant of incremental lambda calculus

 #### Is it a database?